gc-victor/reactive-component/README.md

 Details:

 - `return { connected, disconnected, adopted, attributeChanged }` is optional.
-- To observe attributes, set a static `attrs` array on the definition function.
 - `attributeChanged(name, oldValue, newValue)` fires when an observed attribute changes.

 ### Interop and When to Use define()